georgesykes86/CV/README.md

 ### Problem Solving

 Problem solving is in my nature and is the main reason I was drawn to a career as an Engineer.
-I enjoy mathematical challenges and, in my previous job, often found myself drawn to projects that required an element of modelling.
+I enjoy mathematical challenges and, in my previous job, I regularly undertook projects that required an element of modelling.
 I created models ranging from the uptake of energy efficiency products in the home to the characteristics of a spring inside a medical device.

 I have recently started a project to develop a tool that helps teachers group children based on their preferences.
 Although this is still very much in its infancy, I have enjoyed getting to grips with the underlying algorithms.